egoist/awesome-esbuild/README.md

 - [esbuild-stylus-loader](https://github.com/ym-project/esbuild-stylus-loader): A plugin to transform stylus files to css files.
 - [esbuild-svelte](https://github.com/EMH333/esbuild-svelte): A plugin to load and compile Svelte components.
 - [essass](https://github.com/fayismahmood/sassEs/): A plugin to transform SASS files to CSS files.
+- [esbuild-plugin-cache](https://github.com/dalcib/esbuild-plugin-cache): A plugin to cache http/https modules.
+- [esbuild-plugin-flow](https://github.com/dalcib/esbuild-plugin-flow): A plugin to strip types for Flow files using flow-remove-types package.

 ## Communities